 If you’re planning creative shots or any kind of long exposure or repeated photography – such as landscape photography around sunset, time-lapses, or astrophotography – then a tripod is absolutely essential.
 Cue the best travel tripod.

 You're not off the hook even if you're just planning to go on holiday with a smartphone.
 Though increasingly capable, smartphones’ cameras are still rather limited if you handhold them.
-You’ll be seriously surprised how much extra quality and creativeness you can achieve by using a small tripod and a phone clamp.
-So in our buying guide, we've included options for keeping smartphones steady as well as custom-made travel tripods for the best travel cameras, DSLR, mirrorless, and compact cameras.
+You’ll be seriously surprised how much extra quality and creativity you can achieve by using a small tripod and a phone clamp.

 However, once you’ve decided what kind of optical equipment you want to use while travelling, there are still many things to consider before you make that tripod purchase.
 So what should you look for?

 Check out our guide below on how to choose the best lightweight tripod for travel, and, when you're finished, also read our guide on the best camera backpacks so you have something to put your new travel tripod in.

 Why you can trust T3 Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.